 Micah is an avid baseball player and sailor.
 He has completed multiple Newport-Bermuda races and always looks for new challenges on the water.

-Ken Imondi is the General Manager of Derecktor of Florida, the premier refit and repair facility in south Florida, and, has held that position since 2001.
+Ken Imondi was appointed Chief Operating Officer in 2018 after being General Manager of Derecktor of Florida since 2001.
 He began his shipbuilding career after serving as a decorated Marine in Vietnam.
 His more than 43 years in shipbuilding includes a period at General Dynamics/Electric Boat building and outfitting nuclear submarines.
 During Ken’s first stint with Derecktor he worked on the new construction of U. S. Coast Guard WMEC Famous Class cutters.

 His next career stops included more than a decade in repair of commercial ships, barges, tugs, yachts, Navy maintenance and modernization in the capacity of V/P Operations as well as the successful startup of a commercial steel fabrication unit and a stevedoring division.
 Additional prior experience includes construction of Glass Reinforced Plastic mine countermeasure vessels and yacht repair.